broadinstitute/FiTnEss/README.md

 # FiTnEss
-A statistical model to analyze transposon Tn-seq data
+A statistical model to analyze Tn-seq data